 This succulent agave is often called by the common name:

 - Artichoke agave

-The genus name comes from the Greek word ‘agauos’ meaning “admirable,“ and references to the plant’s very impressive flower spikes.
+The genus name comes from the Greek word ‘agauos’ meaning “admirable,“ and references to the plant’s very impressive spikes of flowers.

 The species ‘parryi,’ honors the 19th-century physician, botanist and plant collector Charles C. Parry.

 Artichoke agave plants grow to 2′ feet high and 3′ feet wide.
 Flower spikes grow to 30′ feet high and may branch 20′ or 30′ feet wide.